benrmatthews/fantactivist/_posts/2017-02-08-fantastic-activist.md

 <h2>Giving activists everywhere solidarity and inspiration</h2>

 <p>Today's activists are building on social movements and lessons learned from history - people like Nelson Mandela, Martin Luther Muhammad Ali, Emeline Pankhurst, Gandhi.
-And thats not to mention the thousands oF lesser known activists that played a vital part for their causes.</p>
+And thats not to mention the thousands of lesser known activists that played a vital part for their causes.</p>

 <p>Even recent history - from the Arab Spring through to the Occupy movement - activism has always been a part of history and is present everywhere.</p>